YodaGitMaster/AI_addon_browser/context/insights.md

 - **CORS Configuration**: Server-side configuration is often the right solution for extension API calls
 - **Extension Window Context**: Standalone windows are isolated from browser windows - tab queries need cross-window logic
 - **Robust Tab Filtering**: Always filter out extension URLs when looking for web page content
+- **Markdown Rendering**: Important to precisely control how markdown is parsed and rendered, especially for common characters like asterisks.

 ## Performance Insights
 - Content extraction is fast (<100ms)